programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 If the test is successful, there has to be a signal to the user.
 Here we will change the background colour to a random colour, and make the jar unmoveable (and rotate it to be upright).
 No signal will be given for an incorrect match.
 We will create an additional group called 'unmoveable' and attach any jars that are placed close enough to their torus to that group.
 Objects can only be attached to one group, so when a model is moved to 'unmoveable' it will no longer be in 'jars' and so the mouse or VR controller will not detect it.

-Change
+Change:

 ```
 let jars, torus;
 ```

-to
+to:

 ```
 let jars, torus, trueposition, unmoveable;
 ```

 within in the init function, after:

 ```
 	scene.add( jars );
 ```

-add
+add:

 ```
 	unmoveable = new THREE.Group();
 	scene.add(unmoveable);
 ```

-For the mouse controls, change
+For the mouse controls, change:

 ```
 dragControls.addEventListener('dragend', function (event) {
         	...
 		})
 ```

-to
+to:

 ```
 	dragControls.addEventListener('dragend', function (event) {
     	controls.enabled = true